akash-1318/bookRecommendationApp/README.md

 # bookRecommendationApp
-Created with CodeSandbox
-This is my book recommendation app created using reactjs.
+This is the book recommendation app created using React-JS on CodeSandbox.

+# Tech Stack:
+HTML5\
+CSS\
+React-JS